 - It is available in two different sizes which are mini and large.

-- As we said earlier, it comes in different flavour (But mostly chicken).
-The flavours are Beef, Chicken, and Bacon.
+- As we said earlier, it comes in different flavors (But mostly chicken).
+The flavors are Beef, Chicken, and Bacon.

 - You can always go for the Grain-Free pack.